 In 2015, I led on the marketing strategy for re-launching the IDS Bulletin as an open access journal.
-Launched in 2016, its new website achieved nearly 400,000 downloads, four times greater than anticipated.
+Launched in 2016, its new website achieved nearly 400,000 downloads in its first year, four times greater than anticipated.

 Project management in communication output design and production